ThomasBechSchroeder/gamdpy/installation.md

 # Installation

-To install `gamdpy` you need a computer with a Nvidia GPU, and the following software installed:
+To install `gamdpy` you need a computer with a **Nvidia GPU**, Python3, and the following software installed (Windows users: see below):

 1. the [CUDA toolkit](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html), and
 2. the [numba](https://numba.readthedocs.io/) python package with CUDA GPU support (install `cudatoolkit`).

-Ensure that this is working before proceeding with the installation of `gampdy`.
+Ensure that this is working before proceeding with the installation (see below):

-## Linux

-Ensure that the CUDA toolkit and numba is installed (see above) by executing the below

 ```sh
 python3 -c "import numba.cuda; print(numba.cuda.get_current_device().name)"
 ```

+should execute without errors.

+## Linux

 ### Install with the Python Package Index (pip)